RafaDev95/baralho-de-bixo/server/docs/game-rooms-and-websockets.md

 # Game Rooms and WebSocket System - Technical Guide

 ## Overview
-The Game Rooms and WebSocket system provides the real-time multiplayer infrastructure for TCG Fuel.
+The Game Rooms and WebSocket system provides the real-time multiplayer infrastructure for Baralho de bixo.
 It handles player lobbies, real-time communication, and the transition from lobby to active game sessions.
 This system is crucial for creating an engaging multiplayer experience.

 ## Architecture